-Although unincorporated Skagit County doesn't yet have significant demand for multifamily dwellings, that may change with increased development in the Bayview Ridge Urban Growth Area.
+Although unincorporated Skagit County does not yet have significant demand for multifamily dwellings, that may change with increased development in the Bayview Ridge Urban Growth Area.

-Skagit County shall develop and implement design standards for commercial buildings to include space / enclosure for recycling and garbage bins utilizing LEED guidelines.
+Skagit County shall develop and implement design standards for commercial buildings to include space / enclosure for recycling and garbage bins.